mackuba/jslint_on_rails/README.markdown

 [![Build Status](https://secure.travis-ci.org/psionides/jslint_on_rails.png)](http://travis-ci.org/psionides/jslint_on_rails)

 **JSLint on Rails** is a Ruby library which lets you run the [JSLint JavaScript code checker](https://github.com/douglascrockford/JSLint) on your Javascript code easily.
-It can be installed either as a gem (the recommended method), or as a Rails plugin (legacy method).

 Note: to run JSLint on Rails, you need to have **Java** available on your machine - it's required because JSLint is itself written in JavaScript, and is run using the [Rhino](http://www.mozilla.org/rhino) JavaScript engine (written in